-Volunteers

-All volunteers must fill out a volunteer application form, and it must be approved before volunteering can begin.
-This includes fieldtrips, working in the classroom, and any type of assisting with children.

-Zero Tolerance

-The Galesburg-Augusta School District will continue its zero tolerance toward violence.
-Any verbal or written threats against school personnel, school property or any student will be taken seriously and may result in out-of-school suspension following progressive discipline procedures and may be followed by a pre-expulsion hearing, and possibly an expulsion hearing.
-Law enforcement authorities may be contacted.
-The possession or threat of bringing a weapon to school will be covered in the same manner and state law mandating expulsion may be followed.
-Gang symbols on papers, books, clothing, jewelry, etc. is not allowed.
-Discipline measures will follow.

 SCHOOL SERVICES

 AFGAK

-Adults for Galesburg-Augusta Kids (AFGAK) is the parent support group for grades Pre-K—4th grade.
+Adults for Galesburg-Augusta Kids (AFGAK) is the parent support group for grades Pre-K—3rd grade.
 The monies which you as parents collect by selling the fundraiser items in the fall are used to support or fully fund the activities your children have heard about from older siblings or friends.
 AFGAK allocates funds to each grade level to be used for the current school year.
 This amount may vary based on the amount we get from our fall fundraiser.